 I think my computer has one of the new major computer viruses/malware infections.
 Is there a way I can clean the malware off on my own?

-Saint Mary's College recommends using the College-provided Bitdefender software for protecting your personally-owned computer from malware and security threats.
+Saint Mary's College recommends using the College-provided Bitdefender software for protecting your personally-owned computer from malware and other security threats.

 Individuals are encouraged to try the instructions below to remove malware on their own.

 Some malware cannot be removed easily.
 Computers that are infected and cannot access the Internet, cannot launch applications (especially malware removal programs such as Bitdefender and Malwarebytes), or will not allow you to delete infected files may require professional assistance.
 The ResNet Office is available to assist students with personally-owned computers infected with such malware.

 Students are welcome to bring their computers to the ResNet Office.
 The ResNet Office provides technical support, including malware removal, free of charge to all Saint Mary's students.
 Students must be present in the ResNet Office while the staff works on their computers.
 The hours for the ResNet Office are available on the ResNet website (http://www.saintmarys.edu/resnet).